Glovo/gitops-basics-workshop/README.md

 ![](assets/argo_cd_baseline.png)

 When the rollout is in progress, it's time to go to Argo Rollouts to see what is happening.
 This is where we will handle all the operations to rollback, promote, etc.
+Select the right namespace on the top-right of Argo Rollouts.
 Once our Rollout is complete, we're done with the first task
 ![](assets/argo_rollouts_baseline.png)